Bayesian Perspective for Orientation Determination in Cryo-EM with Application to Structural Heterogeneity Analysis: Problem formulation and the MMSE orientation estimator

 \section{Problem formulation and the MMSE orientation estimator}

-In this section, we present a particular Bayes estimator, the minimum mean square error (MMSE) estimator, for orientation determination within the Bayesian framework.
+In this section, we present a particular Bayes estimator for orientation determination under a squared-error loss, commonly known as the \emph{minimum mean-square error} (MMSE) estimator.
+The name reflects that this estimator minimizes the expected posterior mean-squared error, and it is given by the posterior (conditional) mean rather than a pointwise maximization~\cite{kay1993fundamentals}.

 We begin by introducing a flexible mathematical model that encompasses various typical applications involving orientation estimation.
 Following this, we present a couple of metrics designed to assess the quality of our estimators, providing a robust framework for evaluating performance.
 Finally, we introduce the class of Bayes estimators, with the MMSE estimator serving as a primary example.

 Throughout this paper, we use $g$ to denote both the rotation operator and its corresponding matrix representation.
-For instance, $g$ can be represented by a $3\times 3$ rotation matrix in 3D.
+For instance, $g$ can be represented by a three by three rotation matrix in 3D.
 The intended meaning will be clear from the context, and this slight abuse of notation should not cause confusion.